-- 1-4-7.
-Generate the bitstream, download it into the Nexys4 board, and verify the functionality. - 1-5.
+- 1-4-8.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality. - 1-5.
 Write a model for a 4-bit serial in parallel out shift register.
 Develop a testbench and simulate the design.
-Assign Clk to SW15, ShiftEn to SW0, ShiftIn to SW1, ParallelOut to LED3-LED0, and ShiftOut to LED7.
+Assign Clk, shift_en, Shift_in, Parallel out, and Shift out.
 Verify the design in hardware.